natustx/example-setup/README.md

 # Example Setup

-A project configured with Claude Code skills for frontend development and testing.
+A project configured with a few Claude Code skills and example CLAUDE.md file just to illustrate a few things you can do.

 ## Claude Code Best Practices